Jacorb90/Prestige-Tree/docs/layer-features.md

                 It can include things like "points", "best", "total" (for this layer's prestige currency), "upgrades", any unique variables like "generatorPower", etc.
-                If you want to only keep specific upgrades or something like that, save them in a separate variable, then call resetLayerData, and then set player[layer].upgrades to the saved upgrades.
+                If you want to only keep specific upgrades or something like that, save them in a separate variable, then call layerDataReset, and then set player[layer].upgrades to the saved upgrades.

 - update(diff): **optional**, this function is called every game tick.
 Use it for any passive resource production or time-based things. diff is the time since the last tick.